Arkaeriit/devzat-courier/README.md

 Compile the code in this repository with `go build` and run the resulting executable with the configuration file as argument.

+## Future improvement

+Possible now:
+* Monitor active users in each instance.
+* Add 8 bits colors.
+* Try to read command outputs.

+Depending on future Devzat improvements:
+* If we get admin info from the instance: admins can block specific instances.
+* If we get user's color: try to use them.